growth mindset

 Purchase your own copy of Dweck’s book through VolPro’s Amazon affiliate link HERE>> (As an Amazon Associate, VolPro earns from qualifying purchases.)

-Indeed, more recent neuroscience research has shown us that the human brain is far more changeable than we realized.
-Research has shown how connectivity between neurons can change with experience, growing new connections, strengthening existing ones, and building insulation that speeds the transmission of information.
+Indeed, more recent neuroscience research shows that the human brain is far more changeable than we realized.
+Research displays how connectivity between neurons can change with experience, growing new connections, strengthening existing ones, and building insulation that speeds the transmission of information.
 It’s now become common knowledge that we have more control over our brain’s plasticity than we ever realized.

-Dr. Dweck’s team also found that a teacher’s support also had an impact on supporting a growth, versus fixed mindset.
-For example, praise that encouraged children by telling them they were smart encouraged a fixed mindset.
-Alternately, praising children for hard work and effort cultivated a growth mindset and thus, impacted results
+Dr. Dweck’s team also found that a teacher’s support had an impact on supporting the growth versus fixed mindset.
+For example, praise that told children they were smart encouraged a fixed mindset.
+Additionally, praising children for hard work and effort cultivated a growth mindset.
+Thus, these efforts created positive results.

 Imagine how nonprofit staff might help worried volunteers build their confidence in their ability to take on a task simply by changing what words they use to support them.